vintaclectic/website-content/post/express/express-cors/index.md

 This is the Node.js Express server: <https://glitch.com/edit/#!/flaviocopes-cors-example-express>

-Note how the request that fails because it does not handle the CORS headings correctly is still received, as you can see in the Network panel, where you find the message the server sent:
+Note how the request that fails because the server does not handle the CORS headers correctly, is still received.
+As you can see in the Network panel, where you can see a message the server sent:

 ![No response from CORS](no-cors-response.png)